All About Supplements for Cushing's

 As mentioned above, companies don’t have to provide any proof that their animal supplements are safe before marketing them in the United States.
 That’s why it’s important to be careful about the products you choose for your pet.
 One thing you might want to look for is the National Animal Supplement Council (NASC) seal.
 NASC is a non-profit group that sets safety standards for animal supplements.
 Companies that meet these standards are allowed to place a NASC seal on their products.
 You can find a list of NASC members here.

 It’s also important to always read the ingredient list on the product label and consult with your veterinarian.
 Some ingredients aren’t safe for dogs with certain medical conditions (such as diabetes) or dogs on certain medications (such as blood pressure medication).
-For example, melatonin can cause insulin resistance and shouldn’t be given to dogs with diabetes.

 If your pet experiences an adverse event involving a supplement, you can submit a report to FDA using the FDA safety reporting portal.
-If you're outside of the United States, please contact the agency that regulates veterinary medicine in your country.
+If you're outside the United States, please contact the agency that regulates veterinary medicine in your country.

 Can any supplements effectively treat Cushing's disease?